FACTBOX-London Bridge attack - What do we know so far?

 "It looked like he was aiming for groups of people.
 I froze because I didn't know what to do," Mark Roberts, a 53-year-old management consultant, told Reuters.
 "It was horrendous."

-Police said they responded to the incident on London Bridge at 2208 (2108 GMT).
+Police said they responded to the incident on London Bridge at 2208 (2108 GMT) and that three suspects had been shot and killed.

+Police did not believe anyone else was involved but were working to make absolutely certain, she added.

+- Police arrested 12 people on Sunday in the Barking area of east London in connection with the attack.
+A Reuters photographer saw four women being escorted into the back of police vans.

-- After the incident on the bridge, the three men abandoned the vehicle and attacked people with knives in the nearby Borough Market area on the south side of the Thames, police said.
+- After the incident on the bridge, the three men left the vehicle and attacked people with knives in the nearby Borough Market area on the south side of the Thames, police said.

 Witnesses said the attackers stabbed people in the street and in pubs and restaurants in Borough Market.

-"Armed response officers then responded very quickly and bravely and confronted the three male suspects who were shot and killed on Borough Market," Rowley said.
+"Armed response officers then responded very quickly and bravely and confronted the three male suspects who were shot and killed on Borough Market," Mark Rowley, Britain's top anti-terrorism officer, said.

 "The suspects were wearing what looked like explosive vests but these were later established to be hoaxes."

-Rowley said that eight officers fired in the region of 50 bullets at the men, an unprecedented amount for British police, to stop the attackers.

-He added that a member of the public also received a non-critical gunshot wound.

-One of the attackers was shown in a photograph lying on the ground outside the Wheatsheaf pub.
+One of them was shown in a photograph lying on the ground outside the Wheatsheaf pub.

 Another man, also reported to be an attacker, was pictured on the ground a short distance away.
 Witnesses said they heard gunfire in the area.